Taurus G3C Review: How Does It Perform?

 Accuracy is always challenging in a little gun.
 I found myself developing a flinch, mainly due to the slide bite.
 I did see acceptable accuracy, though.
 Even out to 25 yards, I can place rounds consistently into the chest of a bad guy.
 At 15 yards, I’m making fast and accurate headshots.

 I do like the sights, especially the rear sight, and appreciate that a budget gun is coming with metal sights.
 Even Glock doesn’t do that.
 The only downside is they seem rather small.
-Also, as I mentioned, the G3C does have aftermarket sight options available from Tru-Glo, and these are Glock pattern.
+Also, as I mentioned, the G3C does have aftermarket sights available from Tru-Glo, and these are Glock pattern.

 Based on my tests, accuracy is perfectly usable, especially from a practical standpoint.
 I can make smaller groups with the P365, but from a practical perspective, the gun will put the lead where you want it.

 When shooting fast, the trigger isn’t noticeable.
-I do feel a shorter overall pull would still be better, but a short reset helps.
+I do feel a shorter overall trigger pull would still be better, but a short reset helps.
 The gun is easy to hang onto, and recoil is far from punishing.
-Muzzle rise is noticeable, but within ten yards, you can score 1.5-second failure to stop drills.
+Muzzle rise is noticeable, but within ten yards, you can score a 1.5-second failure to stop drills.

 Reliability